def-gthill/kenpali/kenpali-core.md

 ### toNumber|toNumber

-Returns the numeric representation of its argument.
+Returns the numeric value of its argument.

 Parameters: